Bionus/imgbrd-grabber/docs/_docs/filename.md

 * `url_sample`: the URL of that file's sample.
 * `url_thumbnail`: the URL of that file's thumbnail.
 * `url_page`: the URL of the details page of that file.
 * `count`: counts the current image downloaded during a batch download.
-Useful to have unique counters per batchs.
+Useful to have unique counters per batches.
 * `num`: counter that goes up for every file with the same name.
 Useful to prevent overwriting already existing files.
 * `position`: the position of the image in the results list or gallery (starts at 1).
 * `old_directory`: when renaming, store the local path for the current file. (useful to rename images, without changing directory structure).